linkerd/website/linkerd.io/content/blog/announcing-cncf-graduation.md

 Linkerd is the first service mesh to rise to the level of graduation.
-But Linkerd has a long history of firsts: Linkerd was the first service mesh project, and the one to coin the term.
+But Linkerd has a long history of firsts: Linkerd was the first service mesh project and the one to coin the term itself.
 It was the first project to enter the CNCF's inception (now sandbox) phase.
 It was the first CNCF project to adopt Rust—a language we believe is [the future of the cloud](https://buoyant.io/media/why-the-future-of-the-cloud-will-be-built-on-rust/).

 Linkerd was also the first project to face intense competition from industry